Soppressata: A Guide to This Flavorful Italian Salami

 Is Soppressata Spicy?

-The level of spiciness in soppressata depends entirely on the variety.
+The level of spiciness depends entirely on the variety.
 Spicy versions use seasonings like chili flakes or hot peppers, delivering a bold and fiery kick that appeals to those who enjoy heat in their cured meats.

 On the other hand, sweet versions have a much milder flavor profile, emphasizing the natural richness of the pork and the subtle aromas of spices such as fennel seeds or black pepper.
 Both options offer unique and delicious flavor experiences, catering to different taste preferences.